lildude/phpSmug/docs/usage.md

 ?>
 ```

+For convenience, phpSmug only returns the json_decoded `Response` part of the response from SmugMug.
+If you wish to access the full json_decoded response, you can do so with `$client->getResponse();`.

 From the `$client` object, you can access to all the SmugMug 2.0 API methods.

 # More In depth Usage Details